nedzadk/nedzadk.github.io/_posts/2019-12-22-windows-web-development.md

 For more than seven years I've been using macOS and MacBooks exclusively for work and everything else.
 My tech stack mostly involves Javascript (React, Node, Angular) but I do have a couple of projects that are written using Ruby on Rails, Python and one even in Java (spring-boot).

 I am a big fan of Macbooks and Apple because of their "it just works" philosophy, but I also think that hardware price is too much expensive and for the same price you can get a much better laptop elsewhere (except touch bar, no touch bar can match one on MacBook in PC land).
-Windows is OS I grew up with like most of the kids in that time, it's a place where I made my first steps in to the programming.
+Windows is OS I grew up with like most of the kids in that time, it's a place where I made my first steps into the programming.
-I started with version 3.11 and as my first programming language i picked Basic (again like most of the kids from that age), started with Basic for DOS and than I moved to Liberty Basic (funny thing, it is still around :D http://libertybasic.com/).
+I started with version 3.11 and as my first programming language, i picked Basic (again like most of the kids from that age), started with Basic for DOS and then I moved to Liberty Basic (funny thing, it is still around :D http://libertybasic.com/).
-So it was logical that i always had some nostalgic feel about Microsoft and Windows and was always looking for a reason to switch.
+So it was logical that I always had some nostalgic feel about Microsoft and Windows and was always looking for a reason to switch.

 Some of you might wonder why not Linux?
 It can run on most of the cheaper hardware and work pretty well.
-Well I tried Linux (more than once) and although most development stuff I need is working perfectly on it, modern hardware support, software support (no, GIMP is no alternative to Photoshop and it probably never will be) and UX experience is what I think at least ten years behind Windows or macOS.
+Well, I tried Linux (more than once) and although most development stuff I need is working perfectly on it, modern hardware support, software support (no, GIMP is no alternative to Photoshop and it probably never will be) and UX experience is what I think at least ten years behind Windows or macOS.
 Battery drains and bad handling of multiple GPUs inside laptops is still a common issue for all distros out there and I did try most of them.
 Closest one with most of the hardware related stuff working out of the box is Pop_OS!
 But on my new laptop, it refused to boot into installation without some fiddling with grub/gdisk.

 So I waited for Microsoft to wake up and start fighting for developers out there, and they kind of did, they gave us...